Robert P. George: Academic career

 George joined the faculty of Princeton University as an instructor in 1985, and in the following year, he became a tenure-track assistant professor.
 He spent 1988–89 on sabbatical leave as a visiting fellow in law at Oxford University, working on his book Making Men Moral: Civil Liberties and Public Morality.
-George was promoted to associate professor with tenure at Princeton in 1994 and to professor in 1999, being named to Princeton's McCormick Chair of Jurisprudence, an endowed professorship previously held by Woodrow Wilson, Edward S. Corwin, William F. Willoughby, and Walter F. Murphy.
+George was promoted to associate professor with tenure at Princeton in 1994 and to professor in 1999, being named to Princeton's McCormick Chair of Jurisprudence, an endowed professorship previously held by Woodrow Wilson, Edward S. Corwin, William F. Willoughby, Alpheus T. Mason, and Walter F. Murphy.
 George founded Princeton's James Madison Program in American Ideals and Institutions in 2000 and serves as its director.
 While George describes the program as not ideological, articles in the media have described it as a program that fosters conservative ideals.

 Cornel West

 George has been a frequent conversation partner with Cornel West, a leading left-wing public intellectual, and the two are considered close friends.
-The two have appeared together at colleges and universities around the country, arguing for civil dialogue and a broad conception of campus freedom of speech as essential to the truth-seeking mission of academic institutions.
-In March 2017, they jointly published the statement "Truth-Seeking, Democracy, and Freedom of Thought and Expression," in response to what they described as "campus illiberalism," stemming from an incident where an invited speaker and his faculty conversation partner at Middlebury College was shouted down and physically attacked; the letter was picked up by national media.
+They have appeared together at colleges and universities around the country, arguing for civil dialogue and a broad conception of campus freedom of speech as essential to the truth-seeking mission of academic institutions.

+In March 2017, they jointly published the statement "Truth-Seeking, Democracy, and Freedom of Thought and Expression," in response to what they described as "campus illiberalism," stemming from an incident when an invited speaker and his faculty conversation partner at Middlebury College were shouted down and physically attacked.
+The statement was picked up by national media.
+They are co-authors of the book Truth Matters: A Dialogue on Fruitful Disagreement in an Age of Division, published in 2025 by Post Hill Press.